mr-builder/mrbuilder/core/mrbuilder-optionsmanager/Readme.md

 All plugins within a preset will get the configuration.
 Presets do not get evaluated only searched, so if a project needs another projects presets the originating project can include it as a preset.
-As it is not a plugin (it is not a plugin) but it uses plugins this should add some convience.
+As it is not a plugin ) but it uses plugins this should add some convenience.

+## Presets
+Presets are a collection of configured plugins.
+The follow the same env resolution protocol as plugins

 ## ${envPrefix}_ENV -